-In this third installment of a four-part series, we will continue to look at the future of work through 2030, through 2030, and how today’s active duty military and veterans can prepare to be global-workplace ready.
+In this third installment of a four-part series, we will continue to look at the future of work through 2030, and how today’s active duty military and veterans can prepare to be global-workplace ready.

 One of my favorite technology companies, Redhat, describes ways in which digital transformation is the process by which an organization adopts new and innovative ways of doing business to take advantage of technological advancements.